wendykr/wendykr/README.md

 🧠 I’m currently learning **React 2 - Tools and Techniques with TypeScript**
 🎯 My next goal to learn **Vue**
 🔍 My projects on **[Frontend Mentor](https://www.frontendmentor.io/profile/wendykr)** challenges
-⚡ If I'm not coding, you're typing **English words** into the keyboard
+⚡ If I'm not coding, I'm typing **English words** into the keyboard

 <br>